Video of 73-year-old boarded up inside his apartment sparks investigation

 “I didn’t know exactly what was going on,” the 73-year-old said Monday in describing how he tried to open his blocked door.
 “What the hell?”

-City officials, residents and the property management company have conflicting accounts about what happened Friday at the 30-unit complex roughly 30 miles (48.28 kilometers) south of Chicago.
+City officials, residents, property owners and the property management company have conflicting accounts about what happened Friday at the 30-unit complex roughly 30 miles (48.28 kilometers) south of Chicago.

 It started that afternoon when crews without any logos on their clothing or vehicles started boarding up units.
 Residents say they weren’t warned and that the workers ignored residents telling them people were still inside.
 City officials say police were on site earlier in the day and performed well-being checks, but not when units were set to be boarded up.
-The property managers claim the units were empty before they started boarding up units at the city's direction.
+The property owners say the tenants claims about residents being boarded inside are false, and the property managers say the units were empty before they started boarding up units at the city's direction.

 No injuries were reported.